JioTV-Go/jiotv_go/README.md

 ### **Optional Customizations**

 - Want to specify a custom port or host?
 No problem!
 Simply pass `host:port` or `:port` as an argument to the binary like this: `./jiotv_go "host:port"`.
+If you are using android script, you can pass the port as an argument to the script like this: `./jiotv_go.sh run "host:port"`.

 - If you prefer a specific path or folder for your `credentials.json`, set the environment variable `JIOTV_CREDENTIALS_PATH=/path` before running the binary.